 The Sociology Department offers multiple courses that examine issues surrounding health concerns and medical practices.
 Students who wish to pursue careers in the medical field should supplement these with other courses and activities, depending on their occupational goals.

 - More classes to consider are relevant courses in the Biology and Psychology departments.
 Students interested in management should also explore courses in the Carroll School of Management.
-Additionally, the Connell School of Nursing provides courses open to all students and offers a Master’s Entry Route to Entry for students with a non-nursing undergraduate degree.
+Additionally, the Connell School of Nursing provides courses open to all students and offers a Master’s Entry Route for students with a non-nursing undergraduate degree.

 - Finally, students can also set themselves apart with awards and fellowships.
 See our awards page for a list of possible fellowships, along with a list of previous sociology majors who have won awards and recognition at BC.